unbit/uwsgi.it/INSTALL.md

 /etc/fstab
 ----------

-We need a working (and customizable) cgroup setup and a filesystem with uota support.
+We need a working (and customizable) cgroup setup and a filesystem with uid quota support.

 Let's edit /etc/fstab